PR staff among "Super 11" nationally recognized for servicing media during 2012 football season.

 Coleman graduated from the University of Oklahoma with a bachelor of arts in journalism (public relations emphasis) in the spring of 2008.
 At OU, he spent three and a half years in the school's athletics media relations office as a student assistant, including serving as the primary contact for Oklahoma women's golf for the 2007-08 season.
 He designed, wrote and edited the 2007-08 women's golf media guide (voted second in the nation by CoSIDA), coordinated OU's home tournament, wrote press releases, coordinated interviews and designed tournament notes for the women's golf team.

-Coleman and his wife, Jody, have a 3-year-old son, Cade.
+Coleman and his wife, Jody, have two sons; Cade (7) and Jaxon (2).
 Jody Coleman graduated from Texas State University-San Marcos in December 2007.